steqeq/0000/docs/install/windows/install.md

-# Install ROCm (HIP SDK) on Windows
+# Install HIP SDK on Windows

-To install ROCm on Windows, you can use our [quick-start guide](./install-quick.md)` or you can follow the instructions listed below.
+To install the HIP SDK on Windows, use the quick-start guide (./install-quick.md) or follow the instructions below.

+follow the instructions listed below.

 ## Prepare to install

 Verify that your system meets all the installation requirements.
-The ROCm installation is only supported only on specific host architectures, Windows Editions, and update versions.
+The installation is only supported only on specific host architectures, Windows Editions, and update versions.

 The HIP SDK is supported on Windows 10 and 11.
 It can be installed on a